S4hil-Yadav/buzzvib/README.md

 - Backend API built with Express and TypeScript
 - Frontend built with React and TypeScript
+- Managing api requests from client using TanStack
 - Cloudinary integration for image uploads
 - Redis queue workers using BullMQ
 - JWT-based authentication and refresh tokens